Few particles with an impurity in a one-dimensional harmonic trap: Conclusions

 \section{Conclusions}

-In this article, we have examined the energy spectrum and density profiles of the system of an impurity immersed in a bath of a few non-interacting distinguishable particles.
-We have performed exhaustive numerical diagonalizations to examine a wide range of repulsive impurity-bath interaction strengths and baths with a set of different numbers of particles $N$.
+In this article, we have examined the energy spectrum and density profiles of the system of an impurity immersed in a bath of a few non-interacting particles, being identical bosons or distinguishable particles.
+We have performed exhaustive numerical diagonalizations to examine a wide range of repulsive impurity-bath interaction strengths and baths with a set of different numbers of particles $N_b$.
 The system shows a rich non-trivial behavior at finite interaction strengths.
 In particular, we have found that the ground-state impurity energy in the infinite repulsive limit saturates for large $N$, showing that the energy required to add an impurity to the bath becomes independent of the size of the bath.

 We have studied both weak and strong interaction regimes.
-We have used a mean-field approximation in order to describe the physics when the interactions are small and we have proposed an ansatz for the infinite interacting limit.
-Both techniques are in agreement with our exact diagonalization calculations.
+We have used a mean-field approximation in order to describe the weakly-interacting regime and we have proposed an ansatz for the infinite interacting limit.
+Both techniques are in agreement with our exact diagonalization calculations in their respective regimes of application.

-Via the energy spectrum, we have identified a double-well behavior in the ground state doublet, that closes the energy gap as the interaction becomes infinite.
-In addition, we have identified some excited states with similar behavior.
-These states can be interpreted as a single-particle effective model, where the impurity is immersed in a double well potential, where the central barrier is created by the bath particles.
-We use a mean-field approach based on this simple model but it allows the central barrier to change due to the interaction.
-As a consequence, it explains that the impurity for large repulsive interactions is pushed away and becomes localized at the edge of the trap.
+Via the energy spectrum, we have identified a double-well behavior in the ground state doublet that closes the energy gap as the interaction becomes infinite.
+In addition, we have examined some excited states with similar behavior.
+These states can be understood with a single-particle effective model, where the impurity is immersed in a double well potential in which the central barrier is created by the bath particles.
+We use a mean-field approach based on this simple model where the central barrier changes due to the interaction.
+As a consequence, it explains that the impurity is pushed away for large repulsive interactions and becomes localized at the edges of the trap.

-By examining the density profiles, we find that the impurity shows a transition between being localized at the center of the trap for weak repulsion, to being expelled to the border of the trap for strong repulsion.
+By examining the density profiles, we find that indeed the impurity shows a transition between being localized at the center of the trap for weak repulsion, to being expelled to the border of the trap for strong repulsion.
 The latter corresponds to the double-well regime.
 Furthermore, we find that the transition manifests at a seemingly universal critical point $g^* N_b$.